GabriellaMosca/MorphoMechanX/README.md

 # MorphoMechanX

-This repo provided pre-compiled packages to install MorphoMechanX.
+This repo provided pre-compiled packages to install MorphoMechanX either on Linux Mint 19 or Ubuntu 20.04.

 The software needs to be run in combination with its model.

 To test some already available models, see
 - https://github.com/GabriellaMosca/FEM_2DOvuleGrowthModel
 - https://github.com/GabriellaMosca/MassSpring_2DovuleGrowthModel